 Morris contemporary youth dance project

-Spring Force was the English Folk Dance and Song Society's exciting youth dance project, fusing morris with contemporary dance, delivered in 2010 in partnership with Pavilion Dance/Dance South West and created with So We Boys Dance, the all male youth dance group for South West England.
+Spring Force fused morris with contemporary dance, delivered by the English Folk Dance and Song Society in 2010 in partnership with Pavilion Dance/Dance South West and created with So We Boys Dance, the all male youth dance group for South West England.

-The dancers aged 13 -19 spent two intensive weekends in May and August 2010 working with their own contemporary choreographer Benjamin Dunks and morris choreographer Laurel Swift, to create a new four and a half minute dance work fusing movements and figures of traditional Cotswold morris with contemporary dance.
+The dancers aged 13 to 19 spent two intensive weekends working with their own contemporary choreographer Benjamin Dunks and morris choreographer Laurel Swift, to create a four-minute dance work fusing movements and figures of traditional Cotswold morris with contemporary dance.
 The live musical score for the piece, based on traditional morris tunes, was created and performed by concertina player and composer Robert Harbron.

 In autumn 2010 So We Boys Dance performed Spring Force at three high profile venues: